Background GradientBackground Gradient

 Agent2Agent (A2A) is Key for Multi-Agent Systems

-In n8n, AI agents operate as a pre-defined step within a workflow.
+In n8n, AI Agents operate as a pre-defined step within a workflow.
 Creators of n8n workflows still need to pre-define available agents.
 At runtime, agents autonomously decide which tools to use and how to populate parameters.
-You can technically have multiple Agents in a workflow, but data passing from Agent to Agent is through edges and tools (e.g., Agent Tool, Call n8n Workflow Tool). n8n lacks A2A capabilities that truely make a system 'multi-agent'.
+You can technically have multiple Agents in a workflow, but data passing from Agent to Agent is through edges and tools (e.g., Agent Tool, Call n8n Workflow Tool). n8n lacks A2A capabilities that truly make a system 'multi-agent'.

 While in Inkeep, A2A is central to the multi-agent framework.
 This means AI Agents are simply assembled together, and they then autonomously work together on their own to get work done.